 Geological disposal of radioactive waste

-We host the Radioactive Waste Management Research Support Office (RWM RSO), in collaboration with the University of Sheffield, to support the delivery of independent evidence-based research that will underpin implementation of a UK Geological Disposal Facility (GDF).
+We host the Nuclear Waste Services Research Support Office (NWS RSO), in collaboration with the University of Sheffield, to support the delivery of independent evidence-based research that will underpin implementation of a UK Geological Disposal Facility (GDF).

 The UK has over 60 years’ worth of accumulated radioactive waste, some of which will remain hazardous for millennia.

 The plan to dispose of this waste is in a Geological Disposal Facility (GDF) which is a Nationally Significant Infrastructure Project (NSIP) and could be operational for a century or more.